 Can Hermit Crabs Die from Stress?

 Stress can kill hermit crabs.
-While they don’t endure heart failure due to stress, prolonged unhappiness causes other issues, which is why pet hermit crabs die within days or weeks of purchase.
+While they don’t experience heart failure, prolonged unhappiness causes other severe health issues, so pet hermit crabs die within days or weeks of purchase.

-Dehydration is common among stressed hermit crabs.
-A constantly burrowed hermit crab risks growing dehydrated, and there’s no way to know how dehydrated it was before reaching your home.
+A constantly burrowed hermit crab risks growing dehydrated.
+Unfortunately, there’s no way to know how dehydrated a hermit crab was before reaching your home.

 Stressed-out hermit crabs may starve to death.
 Given that this could take up to 2 weeks, it’s an unpleasant way to go.
-Hermit crabs coping with severe stress struggle surfacing to feed.
+Hermit crabs coping with severe stress or lost limbs struggle to surface for food.

 Stressed-out hermit crabs are less likely to defend themselves from tankmates.
-If a dominant hermit crab attempts to take a shell, the submissive one may wearily accept this fete.
+If a dominant hermit crab attempts to take a shell, the submissive one may wearily accept its fete.

 How To Help A Stressed Hermit Crab

-The easiest way to assist a stressed hermit crab is to leave it alone.
-Most hermit crabs that are new to captivity will initially burrow., which lasts a few weeks, but they’re adjusting and want to be alone.
+Just leave a stressed hermit crab alone.
+Most hermit crabs new to captivity will initially burrow., which lasts a few weeks, but they need this time to adjust.

 Ensure the isolation tank has sufficient humidity and is warm enough.
 Ordinarily, 80% humidity and a temperature of 80 degrees Fahrenheit are recommended.

 Steadily increase the humidity by adding moss to the tank.
 You can add humidity to the substrate, which should be lower than usual.
 If you give hermit crabs enough substrate to burrow under, they’ll do so.

 Place just enough substrate to help the hermit crabs feel at home.
-Add small, shallow water pools for bathing, as new hermit crabs may have parasites.
+Add small, shallow water pools for bathing because new hermit crabs may have parasites.

 Over several weeks, gradually adjust the environment of the isolation tank.

 If you already have hermit crabs in the tank, they’ll help the new arrivals settle.
-Return the new hermit crabs to the isolation tank if there’s any bullying.
+Return the new hermit crabs to the isolation tank if there’s bullying.

 Why Is My Hermit Crab Stressed?

-We have discussed the many reasons why hermit crabs can suffer from PPS.
-It’s not only new hermit crabs that experience stress, as resident hermit crabs can fall victim to stress and anxiety.
+We’ve discussed the reasons why hermit crabs can suffer from PPS.
+It’s not just new hermit crabs that experience stress, as resident crustaceans can fall victim to stress and anxiety.